Summer Workshop on Combating Misinformation: Theoretical and Design Challenges to Support a Healthy Information Ecosystem

 In recent years, information systems (IS) researchers have investigated this phenomenon and suggested ways of mitigating its spread.
 Some proposed solutions by scholars and industry professionals include, news presentation and their formats, source ratings and credibility, and correcting and debunking the misinformation.

-This inaugural two-day online workshop seeks to bring together scholars to rethink contemporary paradigms and mobilize discussion on pioneering technological solutions to combat misinformation.
+This inaugural two-day online workshop hosted by the Center for Computational and Data Sciences (CCDS), seeks to bring together scholars to rethink contemporary paradigms and mobilize discussion on pioneering technological solutions to combat misinformation.
+We hope that this discussion will provide opportunities for collaboration, help develop a research agenda that illuminates areas for future research that eventually leads to solutions.

 We seek a wide range of research in content, theory, perspectives, and methods as they relate to combating misinformation.